o-ran-sc/nonrtric-plt-a1policymanagementservice/docs/overview.rst

 A1 Controller Service above A1 Controller/Adaptor that provides:

-* Unified REST & DMaaP NBI APIs for managing A1 Policies in all near-RT-RICs.

-  + Query A1 Policy Types in near-RT-RICs.
-  + Create/Query/Update/Delete A1 Policy Instances in near-RT-RICs.
-  + Query Status for A1 Policy Instances.

 * Maintains (persistent) cache of RAN's A1 Policy information.

   * Support RAN-wide view of A1 Policy information.